-In addition to the decrease in our net sales noted above, our profitability was also affected by cost pressures associated with the significant manufacturing inefficiencies resulting from the consolidation of our mattress production facilities.
+In addition to the decrease in our net sales noted above, our profitability was also affected by cost pressures associated from the significant manufacturing inefficiencies resulting from the consolidation of our mattress production facilities.
 During the first quarter of fiscal 2018, we completed the move of the majority of our knitting equipment to a new location in North Carolina.
-Simultaneously, we relocated our mattress cover operation to a new facility during the last month of the quarter.
-Both of these activities created more disruption to our production process than we had anticipated, especially in light of the current weakness in the mattress industry.
-In addition, we incurred non-recurring charges during the first quarter approximating \$610,000, of which \$375,000 pertained to plant consolidation moving expenses and \$235,000 was associated with a workers' compensation claim.
+Simultaneously, we relocated CLASS to a new facility during the last month of the quarter.
+Both of these significant activities created more disruption to our production process than we had anticipated, especially in light of the current weakness in the mattress industry.
+In addition, we incurred non-recurring charges during the first quarter approximating \$610,000, of which, \$375,000 pertained to plant consolidation moving expenses and \$235,000 was associated with a workers' compensation claim.

-During the second quarter of fiscal 2018, we currently expect some continuing impact on operating efficiencies related to the equipment relocations and production changes that occurred at the end of the first quarter.
+During the second quarter of fiscal 2018, we currently expect some continued impact on operating efficiencies due to related to equipment relocations and production changes that occurred at the end of the first quarter.